CodeForFoco/project-template/README.md

 - TODO: Write a detailed description of the project here.
 - TODO: Add description of project to projects section of website.
 - TODO: Create a slack channel for the project.
-- TODO: Create a section in the minutes form and template:
-    1. Find someone with editing permissions (Aari, Jason, Jordan, Kevin) to the the below files
-    1. [Google Drive minutes form][minutes-form]: duplicate another project's section and update the project name accordingly.
-    1. [Google Drive minutes template][minutes-template]: copy another project's section and update the project name accordingly (must match whatever is used in the form).

 ## Getting Started